basiqio-oss/Basiq-docs/reference/REPORTING/reports-1/listallreports.md

 ---
 title: List all reports
 excerpt: >-
   Use this endpoint to retrieve a list of created reports.
-Every created report is saved as a snapshot and can be retrieved up to 24 hours after creation.You can call the reports/types endpoint to see the list of supported reports. reports.
+Each report is stored as a snapshot and remains available for up to 14 days after creation.
+To view the list of supported report types, you can call the reports/types endpoint.
 api:
   file: reporting.json
   operationId: listallreports